Harvard–Yale football rivalry: 1923

-November 24 the game was played on, according to Grantland Rice, "a gridiron of seventeen lakes, five quagmires and a water hazard" in Boston.
+On November 24, the game was played on, according to Grantland Rice, "a gridiron of seventeen lakes, five quagmires and a water hazard" in Boston.
 Yale won, 13–0.
 Ducky Pond, future Yale head coach and All American for the season, returned a fumble 67 yards for a touchdown, Yale's first touchdown versus Harvard since World War I.

 Yale head coach T.A.
 Dwight Jones, future member of the College Football Hall of Fame, advised before the opening kickoff, "Gentlemen, you are about to play Harvard.
 You will never do anything else so important for the rest of your lives."
-Yale, who defeated Army and then Princeton at Yale Bowl before estimated crowds 80,000 and ended the season scoring 230 points and yielding 38, entered the contest with claim to the national championship.
+Yale, who defeated Army and then Princeton at the Yale Bowl before crowds of an estimated 80,000 and ended the season scoring 230 points and yielding 38, entered the contest with claim to the national championship.
 "Memphis" Bill Mallory, Century Milstead and Mal Stevens contributed to the victory.
 Bill Mallory, team captain and future member of the College Football Hall of Fame, kicked two field goals in the third quarter to complete the scoring.

-Mallory died in a plane crash en route to the United States from Europe after serving in the United States Army Air Forces at the rank of major during World War II.
-He had just completed "Operation Mallory".
-Twenty-two bridges were destroyed out of twenty-four that spanned the Po River in Italy, disrupting the flow of supplies to German soldiers.
-Mallory would have been discharged from service soon after touchdown.

-The Yale athletics department awards a prize in Mallory's memory to "the senior man who, on the field of play and in his life at Yale, best represents the highest ideals of American sportsmanship and Yale tradition".
+The Yale athletics department awards a prize commemorating Mallory, who died in a plane crash while serving in the Army Air Forces in World War II, to "the senior man who, on the field of play and in his life at Yale, best represents the highest ideals of American sportsmanship and Yale tradition".
 The winner is announced at Class Day.

-The 1956 Yale Banner, the senior class yearbook, published: "Bill Mallory was, to put it mildly, an all-around football player.
+The 1956 Yale Banner, the senior class yearbook, published, "Bill Mallory was, to put it mildly, an all-around football player.
 He backed the line sharply, ran effectively, kicked field goals with unbelievable skill, and blocked flawlessly.
 It was his leadership, perhaps, more than any other factor, that brought Yale its last undefeated, untied season."
 The 1960 Yale football team would duplicate the feat.

 1925

-November 21 the game, between a 5–2 Yale team and a 4–3 Harvard team, ended in what the Harvard Crimson hailed as "a scoreless victory."
+On November 21, the game, between a 5–2 Yale team and a 4–3 Harvard team, ended in what the Harvard Crimson hailed as "a scoreless victory".
 T.A.D.
-Jones's charges couldn't decide what play to call on the Harvard one-foot line against Bob Fisher's defense as time ran down in the fourth quarter.
+Jones's charges could not decide what play to call on the Harvard one-foot line against Bob Fisher's defense as time ran down in the fourth quarter.

-Yale was in "scoring position" six times over the course of the contest but never crossed the goal line.
+Yale was in "scoring position" six times over the course of the contest, but never crossed the goal line.
 This game is the last scoreless tie in the series.